lvc/pkg-abidiff/README.md

     pkg-abidiff -old P1 P1-debug P1-dev -new P2 P2-debug P2-dev

-P1       — RPM or DEB package to analyze (with *.so object files) P1-debug — corresponding debug-info package (*.debug files with DWARF info) P1-dev   — corresponding development package (with header files)
+P1       — RPM or DEB package to analyze (with `\*.so` object files), P1-debug — corresponding debug-info package (`\*.debug` files with DWARF info), P1-dev   — corresponding development package (with header files).

 You can omit passing of devel packages but the tool will not be able to filter out private part of the ABI from the analysis in this case.
 You can specify multiple devel packages at a time (to analyze all related header files distributed in separate packages).

-Generated ABI dumps will be saved to ./abi_dump directory and will be reused next times.
-Use -rebuild additional option to regenerate ABI dumps.
+Generated ABI dumps will be saved to `./abi_dump` directory and will be reused next times.
+Use `-rebuild` additional option to regenerate ABI dumps.

-Generated report will be saved to ./compat_report directory.
-Use -rebuild-report additional option to regenerate report without regenerating of ABI dumps.
+Generated report will be saved to `./compat_report` directory.
+Use `-rebuild-report` additional option to regenerate report without regenerating of ABI dumps.
 The report is generated in visual HTML and machine-readable JSON formats.

 ###### Example